jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/fetch-data-and-copy-to-your-templates.md

 ---
 uid: fetch-data-generate-dynamic-lists
+author: Stuart Elcocks
+date: 28/03/2023
+title: Fetch data and generate dynamic lists within your DRM Template
+description: It's possible to create multiple objects inside an array from the results set of a query in your DRM Template.
+For example by using the queriescopyon property its possible to populate the members of a queue entity.
+Read through this document to get a better understanding of generating dynamic lists.
 ---

-# Fetch data and generate dynamic lists
+# Fetch data and generate dynamic lists within your DRM Template

 Its possible to create multiple objects inside an array from the results set of a query.